emmanuelnk/RESTful-Typescript-Koa/README.md

   ```

 ### Deployment
-- Project is deployed via Github Actions to Heroku using a `ci.yml` file in the project
+- Project is deployed via Github Actions to Heroku Free Tier using a `ci.yml` file in the project
+- The example site uses Mongo Atlas Free Tier and Heroku Redis Free Tier

 ## Design